kota200/GExA-pipeline/docs/wiki/Home.md

 - Keep your metadata normalization rules as a TSV mapping file and version-control it.
 - Record software versions and reference genome/annotation versions.
 - Avoid committing large reference files unless licenses allow it.
+- Use the automated updater's `--dry-run` before scheduled or periodic GExA refreshes. on versions.
+- Avoid committing large reference files unless licenses allow it.
 - Use the automated updater's `--dry-run` before scheduled or periodic GExA refreshes.